yjg30737/pyqt-frameless-window/README.md

 ## Requirements
 * PyQt5 - Use QtWinExtras to use Windows API feature in Qt (Qt6 doesn't support QtWinExtras anymore, sadly)
 * qtpy - To use PyQt5, PySide2(Qt version 5), PySide6(Qt version 6)
+* pywin32 - For using Windows API feature

 ## Setup